We understand men's eating disorders and how they affect your life.

-Eating disorders and related behaviour affect every part of the body.
+Eating disorders and related behaviour affect every part of the man’s body.
 The main effects include:

 - Poor libido and fertility; Heart problems; Lowered immunity; Depression.

-- Gaining insight about eating disorders in general and yours in particular, plus building motivation and commitment to change.
+- Gaining insight into eating disorders in general and yours in particular, plus building motivation and commitment to change.